Menu

 2017

 In Russia, a government decree in 2016 specified the construction of 11 nuclear power reactors by 2030 and those already under construction.
-At the beginning of 2018, Russia had seven reactors under construction, with a combined capacity of 5.9 GWe.
+As of early 2018, Russia had seven reactors under construction, with a combined capacity of 5.9 GWe.

-Belarus has its first nuclear power plant under construction and plans to have two Russian reactors operating in 2019.
+Belarus has its first nuclear power plant under construction and plans to have two Russian reactors operational by 2019.
 Today, almost all of the country's electricity is produced from natural gas.

-The list of the countries which have nuclear reactors in Asia are:
+The list of countries that have nuclear reactors in Asia are:

 Country